-&lt;sup>3 For an overview of worldwide government activities regarding broadband access see Picot and Wernick, 2007.
-Recent data on coverage and penetration as well as policy statements with respect to the EU are available in European Commission (2008).
+5 For an overview of worldwide government activities regarding broadband access see Picot and Wernick, 2007.
+Recent data on coverage and penetration as well as policy statements with respect to the EU are available in European Commission (2008) and (2010).

-subsidized.
-Introducing population density in a model of broadband access along the lines of Faulhaber and Hogendorn (2000), Foros and Kind (2003), and, in particular, Valletti et al. (2002), the paper highlights the importance of population density for investment into internet access.
-Due to fixed investment requirements to serve a local market, costs per potential user depend largely on population density in local markets.
-Therefore, the spatial distribution of population largely determines geographical coverage.
+Foros and Kind (2003), and, in particular, Valletti, Barros, and Hoernig (2002), the paper highlights the importance of population density for investment into internet access.
+Due to fixed investment requirements to serve a local market, costs per potential user depend largely on population density in local markets.6 Therefore, the spatial distribution of population largely determines geographical coverage.
 For given technological and economic conditions, a population density threshold exists below which investment will not break even.

-The analysis reveals a trade-off between coverage and penetration; high - regulated - wholesale and retail prices, respectively, lead to wide coverage but low penetration.
+The analysis highlights the trade-off between coverage and penetration; high - regulated - wholesale and retail prices, respectively, lead to wide coverage but low penetration.
 Higher prices create incentives for investment since they lead to higher profits for given market size.
 Low prices yield high demand in served areas and an increase in penetration even though coverage decreases.
 However, this holds only as long as the regulator prescribes tariffs which are above a certain threshold value.
 If the regulator sets prices too low, the negative effect on incentives to invest more than compensates for the demand increasing effect in served areas.